Last updated on August 16th, 2019

 Do you know what to do when disaster strikes?
 When you are traveling and someone falls while hiking.
 Will you be prepared?
 Ok, so it’s probably not that dramatic.
-I feel that anyone that spends any amount of time in a car needs to have a solid first aid kit.
+I feel that anyone that spends any amount of time in a car needs to have a solid DIY Vehicle First Aid Kit.
 First aid kits should be a necessity in all cars.
 If you break down on the side of the road, or if you have a bump and scrape at the park.
 It’s just smart to have a first aid kit for your car.

-I recently found a first aid kit bag at my local Target and figured this was the perfect opportunity to build an official kit.
 It’s a good idea to have a first-aid kit in the car in case of bee stings, trips and falls or any other road side emergency.
-I liked the bag option because it would keep everyone organize and I get to pick what’s inside.
+I liked the bag option because it would keep everything organize.
+In my case, I don’t have needles or anything that needs extra protection, so I prefer the more flexibility soft sided bags.
+If you need extra protection for items inside, use a hard sided plastic case.

 They have the pre-made kits available but most people just throw it in their car and don’t even look at what’s inside.
 Building your own lets you determine what could be valuable to your family.
 Also in an emergency, you will know what’s in it and where to find it.
 You don’t have to buy a lot of the fancy equipment.
 But you also want to include a little more than just band aids.